USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 **US-RSE Involvement**

 A past project that I enjoyed working on as a member of US-RSE is an article that I helped write in 2022 about RSEs at national labs.
 The article was for the Computing in Science and Engineering Special Edition.
 My colleague, Miranda Mundt, suggested that we write an article as a group.
-It was ultimately a great experience to see people at other national labs, learn about the differences between labs and universities and consider how the impact is different.
+It was ultimately a great experience to see people at other national labs, learn about the differences between labs and universities, and consider how the impact is different.
 The group was coordinated well and we also received good reviews and feedback on the article.

 -----------------